Martin Smith (swimmer): American football

 After his collegiate swimming eligibility was exhausted, Smith walked on to the Arkansas Razorbacks football team at the University of Arkansas.
 A barefoot placekicker, he was successful on 22 of 22 point after touchdown attempts and 5 of 7 field goals in the 1982 campaign, his only season.
 He was locked in a kicking competition at the beginning of the season, finally satisfying head coach Lou Holtz.
 Smith played in the 1982 Bluebonnet Bowl, where he kicked four extra points in Arkansas' 28-to-24 victory over the Florida Gators.

 Family

 Smith is from a sporting family.
 His brother Neil Smith was an international water polo player representing England and Great Britain on the Under 21 years teams, represented Great Britain at the World Life Saving Championships in Berlin in 1978, and British Police and England in the 1974 European Wrestling championships where he won a bronze medal.
+His sisters Lynne and Jacky were both competitive swimmers at the club level.